extall/githelp/README.md

 ## How to

-Install the required node modules by running in the directory containing `server.js`
+Install the required node modules by running in the directory containing `server.js`, i.e., the root directory:

 `npm install`